Work in Progress

-Resilient Communities: Non-Violence and Civilian Agency in Communal War.
-Cambridge University Press (forthcoming)
+Resilient Communities: Civilian Mobilisation and (Non)-Violence in Communal War.
+Cambridge University Press.
+2018.

 Articles and Book Chapters